jdvelasq/techminer-old-deprecated/README.rst

 * Plot heatmaps, networks and many other types of plots for analyzing data.

-*tech-miner* is an open source (distributed under the MIT license) and friendly-user package developed and tested in Python version 3.6.
+*TechMiner* is an open source (distributed under the MIT license) and friendly-user package developed and tested in Python version 3.6.